iAmmar7/paint-app-realtime/README.md

 # paint-app-realtime
 :boom: An effortless real-time paint application :boom:

-## Vercel deployment
+## Vercel + Heroku deployment
 https://paint-app-realtime.vercel.app/

-If you face issues with **WebSockets** on the above URL, then please try to refresh the server here https://api-paint-app-realtime.vercel.app/
+> If you face issues with **WebSockets** on the above URL, then please try to refresh the Heroku server here https://fierce-fortress-85118.herokuapp.com/

-OR

-Run this repo locally.
-See below :point_down:

 ## Few cool features
  - Real-time drawing interaction with all the connected users :rainbow: